mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-02-monday_morning_Unix-and-the-Command-Line.md

 ![](rewired.jpg)

-Finally, a couple of Unix in-jokes to end this session
+So how about a few Unix in-jokes to end this session

 Which command do Unix files hate to play hide-and-seek with?